chilts/pg-trans/README.md

 3. a loop through all actions is started:
   1. if `vals` is a function, it is called to retrieve the vals to use
   2. the `sql` and `vals` is sent
+  3. the `check` function is called (if it exists).
+Return an error to stop the transaction and rollback (falsey to continue)..
-  3. when finished, the `res` function is called (if it exists)
+  4. finally, the `res` function is called (if it exists).
+Whatever you return will be saved instead of the actual rows returned.
-    1. If you return a falsey value from that function, all is good and we continue
-    2. If you return a truthy value (eg. an Error), then we'll roll the transaction back and call callback with that value
 4. a `COMMIT` is sent

 If at any stage an error occurs, then a `ROLLBACK` is sent and the callback called with the error provided.

+See all of the [tests](https://github.com/chilts/pg-trans/tree/master/test) if you want to see how anything works.

 (Ends)